nekonium/meteor-dapp-wallet/README.md

 ## Development

-Start an `geth` node and and the app using meteor and open http://localhost:3000 in your browser:
+Start an `gnekonium` node and and the app using meteor and open http://localhost:3000 in your browser:

     $ geth --rpccorsdomain "http://localhost:3000" --rpc --unlock <your account>